Everyone has a story to tell.

 I stopped blogging after we came home from Africa but Carlo kept his going.

-So What Happened After Africa & How Did We Make The Jump To Travelling Full-time?
+So What Happened After Africa & How Did We Make The Transition To Travelling Full-time?

-And with each trip grew the feeling of not wanting to return to regular 9-5’s and work for 40 years so we could retire and do the things we loved to do.
+And with each trip grew the feeling of not wanting to return to regular 9-5’s and work for 40 years so we could retire and enjoy the rest of our years doing the things we loved to do.

 We were young and we figured why not do the things we loved NOW when we can?

-If we have no responsibilities to keep us at home in Ireland, what was stopping us from having the freedom to travel and the freedom to choose how our day pans out instead of someone else telling us what to do from 9AM every Monday to 6PM every Friday?
+If we have no responsibilities to keep us at home in Ireland, what was stopping us from having the freedom to travel and the freedom to choose how we spend our day instead of someone else telling us what to do from

 The answer was money.